Getting to the Mitchell Falls

 This part of the road is good, and I'm kicking myself now for not taking photos of the holes and wash outs of other sections.

 Whenever you come across a steeper section of the track take extra care.
-Often there will be holes big enough to swallow your whole car.
-You only see them at the very last moment, as you come over the top of the crest.
+Especially earlier in the year and if it's been a big wet season.
+You only see holes or washouts at the very last moment, as you come over the top of a crest.

 If you are ready for that you should be fine.
 There is always enough room to drive around those holes.